aubreyyan/langchain_stuff/README.md

 You will need an OpenAI Api Key for certain modules.
 You can obtain one from https://platform.openai.com/api-keys.

+You will need a Weaviate Api Key for certain modules.
+You can obtain one from your cluster details page after creating a cluster at https://console.weaviate.cloud/create-cluster.
+You will also obtain a cluster-specific REST Api Url.

+You will need a Huggingface Api Key for certain modules.
+You can obtain one from https://huggingface.co/settings/tokens.

 Create a copy of `.env.template` as instructed in the file.

 I'm not entirely sure of this but it seems from my research that certain packages and drivers need to be installed for